Latest Updates On Netflix’s ‘Jessica Jones’ And ‘Luke Cage’ Season 2

 She continued: “I’m excited to see what happens next for Jessica, and the end of season one left a lot of doors open and questions unanswered… Kilgrave was her reason for getting up every morning.
 Saving people gave her purpose.
 I wonder how emotionally taxed she’s going to be now.”

-As for the cast, Carrie-Anne Moss who portrays Jeri Hogarth and Rosario Dawson as Claire Temple will likely continue their cross-over roles in the Marvel verse and appear in the upcoming season.
+As for the cast, Carrie-Anne Moss who portrays Jeri Hogarth and Rosario Dawson as Claire Temple will likely continue their cross-over roles in the Marvel universe and appear in the upcoming season.
 David Tennant will not be returning as Kilgrave and a new villain is yet to be cast.

 Season 2 of Luke Cage will mark the return of villain Shades Alvarez.
-Luke Cage is the biggest series in Netflix Marvel verse so it comes as no surprise that it was quickly renewed.
+Luke Cage is the biggest series in Netflix Marvel universe, so it comes as no surprise that it was quickly renewed.
 Most critics also consider the series the best of the Netflix Marvel originals along with the first season of Daredevil.

-Theo Rossi, who plays Shades, revealed that he will appear in Season 2 when speaking to Parade Magazine:
+Theo Rossi, who plays Shades, revealed that he will appear in Season 2 when speaking to Parade Magazine.

 “Luke Cage is going down, [we’re in] season two.
 We’re pretty excited, it’ll be nice to get back into the swing.”

-Shades initially appeared to be one of Diamodback’s minion but quickly proved to be manipulative by orchestrating Cottonmouth death and forming an alliance with Mariah Dillard, who will also likely return for the second season.
+Shades initially appeared to be one of Diamodback’s minion, but quickly proved to be manipulative by orchestrating Cottonmouth death and forming an alliance with Mariah Dillard, who will also likely return for the second season.
 Diamondback was also teased to return in the next season with some superpowers of his own.
 There may also be a Danny Rand and Luke crossover if Iron Fist is renewed for a second season.

 Jessica Jones and Luke Cage get married and have a child in the American comic books.
 Cage is currently dating Claire Temple; however, Netflix may bring the comic books to life in future seasons.